Gauging the Gauge and Anomaly Resolution: Applications

-\paragraph{2-Yang-Mills theory; 2-conservation law and mobility restriction.} We now utilize the above concept of monopole anomaly resolution in order to study an \textit{anomaly-free} version of monopole electrodynamics.
+We now utilize the above concept of monopole anomaly resolution in order to study an \textit{{anomaly-free}} version of monopole electrodynamics.
 By anomaly-free, we mean that the $U(1)$-bundle $P\rightarrow X$ under consideration has trivial first Chern class.

 Such a bundle hosts no monopole anomaly, and the Bianchi identity $dF =0$ is satisfied everywhere.
 In order to introduce a monopole charge, we intend to design a 2-form $\Sigma$ with a non-trivial quantized period,